Periodontal Treatments in ABQ

 Gum Grafting

-Learn more about Gum Grafting
+Learn More about Gum Grafting

 Bone Grafting

-Osseous Surgery (Pocket Depth Reduction)
+Osseous Surgery (aka Pocket Depth Reduction)

-Bone Regeneration
+Bone Regeneration and Ridge Preservation